 Timarron Park Splash Pad

 This splash pad has a pipe tunnel that looks like a frog, large flowers that spray water, and plenty of space to play.
-It also has seats around the splash pad for parents, public restrooms, a covered pavilion, and a playground.
+It also has seats around the splash pad for parents, convenient public restrooms, a covered pavilion, and a playground.

-It's a bit of a drive in northwest Houston, but we promise it's well worth it.
+It's a bit of a drive into northwest Houston, but we promise it's well worth it.
 The lovely and shaded park recently had a splash pad installed.
 It's the perfect spot for a day or afternoon out.
 There is even a steam train that occasionally appears.

 This splash pad may be simpler than others, but that doesn't mean the kids won't have a ton of fun running around it.
-Pipe tunnels that spray water at the push of a button and plenty of fountains and jet streams make it a hit amongst the younger set, and parents will appreciate the seating surrounding the pad.
+Pipe tunnels that spray water at the push of a button and plenty of fountains and jet streams make it a hit among the younger set, and parents appreciate the seating surrounding the pad.

 Nottingham Park Splash Pad

 This splash pad has water shoots, fill-and-dump buckets, pipe tunnels, and tall sprays.
 There is also covered seating for parents to enjoy while watching the kids play, and a playground nearby for anyone needing a break from the water.